 Anyone.
 We do expect that if you or your child are baptized here that it will be the beginning of a long-term affiliation with our congregation, if you are not already a member.

 What preparation is expected for children?

 For infants and young children, the parent(s)/guardian(s) will meet with the clergy for a conversation about the meaning of baptism and commitment to the church.
 For children who are elementary-aged and up, the clergy will meet with the candidate and her/his/their family for an age-appropriate conversation about baptism.

 Adults will meet with the clergy for an initial conversation and will then be directed to a parish baptismal preparation course (of several classes) or independent study with follow-up with the clergy.

 At which services will we baptize people?

 Our baptisms are held at the 10 am Sunday service for English-language baptisms and the 5 pm Sunday service for Spanish-language baptisms.
 The 8 am Sunday service is also an option.
 Traditionally, the Christian Church baptizes candidates on four designated holy days: The Baptism of Our Lord (usually the second Sunday of January), the Easter Vigil (the evening before Easter Sunday), Pentecost (50 days after Easter, usually late May or early June), and All Saints Sunday (the first Sunday of November).
 In recognition that these dates do not always work for families, we will offer baptism up to once a month at the 10 am Sunday service.
-Until the Covid health crisis is over, we also offer the option of “private” baptisms following the 10 am service and coffee hour, usually at 12:30.
 We are also open to beach baptisms on Sundays.

 During which seasons of the church year will we allow baptisms?